kajott/TrackMeister/README.md

 | **V** | show the TMCP and libopenmpt version numbers
 | **F5** | reload the current module and the application's configuration
 | **F11** | toggle fullscreen mode
+| **Ctrl+L** | start EBU R128 loudness scan for the currently loaded module
+| **Ctrl+Shift+L** | start EBU R128 loudness scan for the currently loaded module and all following modules in the current directory
 | **Ctrl+Shift+S** | save `tmcp_default.ini` (see below)

 For directory navigation, "previous" and "next" refer to case-insensitive lexicographical ordering.

+To use the loudness normalization feature, perform a loudness scan on the desired module(s); this will write a small `.tmcp` file next to the module file that contains the measured EBU R128 loudness for the currently set up rendering parameters (i.e. filter, stereo separation etc.).
+The next time that module is loaded, TMCP picks up this loudness value and automatically computes a suitable gain to normalize the volume levels to a target of -18 LUFS.
+(The target can be adjusted with the `target loudness` configuration setting.)

 ## Configuration